adamheins/xacrodoc/docs/src/reference.rst

 XacroDoc
 --------

-The main interface for xacrodoc: use to compile xacro files to URDF.
+The main interface for xacrodoc: use to compile xacro files to URDF or MJCF.

 .. automodule:: xacrodoc.xacrodoc
     :members: